Aliases for TTF1 Gene

 Previous GeneCards Identifiers for TTF1 Gene

 This gene encodes a transcription termination factor that is localized to the nucleolus and plays a critical role in ribosomal gene transcription.
 The encoded protein mediates the termination of RNA polymerase I transcription by binding to Sal box terminator elements downstream of pre-rRNA coding regions.
 Alternatively spliced transcript variants encoding multiple isoforms have been observed for this gene.
 This gene shares the symbol/alias 'TFF1' with another gene, NK2 homeobox 1, also known as thyroid transcription factor 1, which plays a role in the regulation of thyroid-specific gene expression. [provided by RefSeq, Apr 2011]

 GeneCards Summary for TTF1 Gene

-TTF1 (Transcription Termination Factor, RNA Polymerase I) is a Protein Coding gene.
-Diseases associated with TTF1 include choreoathetosis, hypothyroidism, and neonatal respiratory distress and neuroendocrine cell hyperplasia of infancy.
-Among its related pathways are Gene Expression and Insulin secretion.
-GO annotations related to this gene include chromatin binding.
-An important paralog of this gene is DMTF1.
+TTF1 (Transcription Termination Factor 1) is a Protein Coding gene.
+Diseases associated with TTF1 include Cervical Carcinosarcoma and Borjeson-Forssman-Lehmann Syndrome.
+Among its related pathways are Human Thyroid Stimulating Hormone (TSH) signaling pathway and Diseases of metabolism.
+Gene Ontology (GO) annotations related to this gene include chromatin binding.
+An important paralog of this gene is SNAPC4.

 Multifunctional nucleolar protein that terminates ribosomal gene transcription, mediates replication fork arrest and regulates RNA polymerase I transcription on chromatin.
 Plays a dual role in rDNA regulation, being involved in both activation and silencing of rDNA transcription.
 Interaction with BAZ2A/TIP5 recovers DNA-binding activity.